 This article is updated every year.
-Last update in August 2017 captures my 3 years feedback and experience of using Avada theme.
+Last update in August 2018 captures my 4 year feedback and experience of using Avada theme on this blog.

-With nearly 350,000 sales on ThemeForest, it has been a no. 1 WordPress theme on Envato for these five years.
+With over 440,000 sales on ThemeForest, it has been a no. 1 WordPress theme on Envato for a long time now.

 What makes Avada so special?

 Has it still got the shine now that I have used Avada for a significant period of time?

 Is it still attractive enough for me (and you) to use?